Advanced Networking (ANET)

 Resits

-In some cases, you can take a resit for ANET’s deliverables, such as when you missed a test because you were ill or if you failed a deliverable.
+In some cases, you can take a resit for ANET’s in-class test or blog, such as when you missed a lecture because you were ill.
 Please check with the course coordinator if you think this applies to you.

 We offer resits as follows: